NeedFulCabin3/stacklet-vm/README.md

 # Stacklet VM

-A , minimal virtual machine implemented in Python that combines an internal data stack with a primary working register.
+A, minimal virtual machine implemented in Python that combines an internal data stack with a primary working register.
 It parses and executes simple text-based assembly commands out of a file or an array of strings.

 This project shows how instruction pointers, registers, and memory stacks interact under the hood without the bloat of real-world hardware architectures.